ssidhu1994/Active-Directory-Home-Lab/README.md

 7.Configure NAT and Routing for internet access:  <br/>

 Start by clicking "Add roles and features" > Next x3 > check box "Remote Access".
 Select Routing(It will automatically select first option) > Add features > Install.
-Click tools from upper right corner > Routing and Remote Access > right-click server name >
+Click tools from upper right corner > Routing and Remote Access > right-click server name > Configure and Enable Routing and Remote Access.
+Select Network address translation (NAT) > select the IPv4 address which we named earlier to INTERNET.
+Server should have a upwards green arrow and connected to internet

 ![Screenshot 2024-03-14 170057](https://github.com/ssidhu1994/Active-Directory-Home-Lab/assets/141093027/fdb96cbb-7866-472d-82aa-56af9b639e17)